Helium MRI for Lung Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is hyperpolarized helium MRI safe for humans?
+What prior data suggests that hyperpolarized helium MRI is safe for lung imaging?

 This trial is for adults who are similar in height and age, with or without Chronic Obstructive Pulmonary Disease (COPD).
 Healthy participants should never have smoked and must have normal lung function tests.
 COPD patients need to show specific levels of lung obstruction.
 People can't join if they're claustrophobic, too large for the MRI equipment, pregnant, or have non-MRI safe metal in their body.